westonbattles/tiktok-webscraper/README.md

 This was bad news, a CAPTCHA is essentially a test web developers make for their users to make sure that the user is human and not a robot stealing their data.
 These tests usually include identifying common objects or typing letters that are played through speakers.

 Now I've seen many different solutions to the CAPTCHA problem.
 (Some people actually have went through the trouble of using [machine learning](https://medium.com/@ageitgey/how-to-break-a-captcha-system-in-15-minutes-with-machine-learning-dbebb035a710) to solve captchas).
-Unfortunatly, (as much as I would love to), I do not have the neccesary resources to achieve a similar solution.
+Unfortunately, (as much as I would love to), I do not have the neccesary resources to achieve a similar solution.
 I do have one thing that Tiktok unfortuantly doesn't have though; **A Brain**

 <br>